 Colton Hood, Tennessee

 He’s aggressive and runs well.
 I like him in press, he’s around the receiver all the time, and tackles well.
 His movement isn’t quite as fluid as most will give him and he doesn’t get his head turned around consistently enough (UGA touchdown he gave up right after the deep sideline throw where I don’t know how he wasn’t called for DPI).
+Better games vs. weaker opponents.
 Also at times won’t look immediate in zone choices (Zachariah Branch TD).
-His off coverage today will give up a lot of completions against NFL QBs.
-I wouldn’t hate it if he returned for another year as he would be well served improving his zone coverage.
+I am guessing he will be a fast but not quick tester – I didn’t see explosive downhill burst in off coverage which may be his biggest issue.
+On rewatch he is a guy I lowered as he is a higher variance pick.

 Avieon Terrell, Clemson